 Scalable Computing Architectures

-* An equivalent sequence may be approved by an adviser.
+* An equivalent sequence may be approved by an advisor.